We’re here to help you get better and get better medical information, so take a look through the questions that our patients ask us the most.

 Our Clinics are in Cannington and South Lake, our Home Doctors Service currently see patients from Cockburn to Dawesville, Mandurah to Pinjarra and surrounding suburbs with more areas being added soon!

 How long will it take for the Doctor to visit?

 Our Doctors will get to you as soon as possible!
 We aim to see our patients within 3 hours.
 If you are concerned about your condition and would like to check the approximate time of your Doctor’s arrival, you can call us at anytime on 1800 BETTER.

 When are Doctors available?

-You can call to request a Doctor from 4pm weeknights, from 10am Saturdays and 24 hours on Sundays and Public Holidays.
+You can call for a Doctor from 6pm weeknights, from Mid Day Saturdays and 24 hours on Sundays and Public Holidays.

 What if it is an emergency and it cannot wait?

 Please dial 000 and request an ambulance.
 We are not an emergency service.

 What should I do if I have called for a Doctor and the patient is getting worse?